Oluwayelu/cyzygy-backend-assessment/README.md

 # Cyzygy Backend Assessment

 This repository contains a RESTful API built as part of the **Cyzygy** fullstack assessment.
-It features an admin user management system where authenticated users can create, update, and delete posts and comments.
+It features an admin user management system where authenticated users can add, update, and delete users.

 ## 🚀 Features